Procession of the Bom Jesus dos Passos in Macau: Between health concerns and touristic frenzy in the 21st century

 Today, the Passos is officially enlisted as one of the 12 intangible cultural heritage items of Macau.
-For years, faithful from Hong Kong have flocked to Macau to take part in the Novena and especially the procession of the Bom Jesus.
+For years, faithful from Hong Kong and elsewhere have flocked to Macau to take part in the Novena and especially the procession of the Bom Jesus.
 Since at least the 1970s, the Bom Jesus has attracted tourists from abroad and been recognized a part of the folklore of Macau.
-During the coronavirus pandemic, the grand procession stopped due to COVID; however it was held in a smaller scale within the court of the Diocesan Seminary of Macau.
+During the coronavirus pandemic, the grand procession stopped due to COVID-19; it was instead held at a smaller scale within the courtyard of the Diocesan Seminary of Macau.

-Since 1910, when Portugal became a republic, no nobility had been present.
-However, in 2024, Dom Duarte Pio, Duke of Braganza, claimant to the dormant Portuguese throne, as the head of the House of Braganza, joined the procession enrobed as an ordinary penitent.Though the Passos can be seen to be a folkloric tradition, after all, such a religious practice entails a history of more than a hundred years.
+Since the establishment of the Portuguese Republic in 1910, no nobility had been present at the event.
+However, in 2024, Dom Duarte Pio, Duke of Braganza, one of several pretenders to the Portuguese throne and Head of the House of Braganza, joined the procession as an ordinary penitent.Though the Passos can be seen to be a folkloric tradition, after all, such a religious practice entails a history of more than a hundred years.
 It still retains its religious appeal.
 It not only touches the individual on the three levels of emotion, mind and spirit but also through a long-term collective experience, a call for a collective identity is also formed.
 This allows the devotees in Macau to bear a uniqueness.